Cubs vs. Reds Player Props Betting Odds

-Player prop bet odds for Nico Hoerner, Spencer Steer and others are available when the Chicago Cubs host the Cincinnati Reds at Wrigley Field on Monday (first pitch at 8:05 PM ET).
+You can see player prop bet odds for Nico Hoerner, Spencer Steer and others on the Chicago Cubs and Cincinnati Reds before their matchup at 8:05 PM ET on Tuesday at Wrigley Field.

 Bet on this matchup or its props with BetMGM!